MakeSchool-Tutorials/Environment-Setup/P01-Key-Tools/content.md

 # Getting Started with Git & GitHub

-You probably have a GitHub account by now, but if you don't please, create a [GitHub](https://github.com/) account and complete your profile (name, photo, etc).
+If you do not have a Github account yet, please create a [GitHub](https://github.com/) account and complete your profile (name, photo, etc).

 ## Why Use Git?
 In short, developers use git to collaborate on a project simultaneously and save snapshots of different versions of the project.